 Sycamore Park in Mission Viejo is well-known by nearby residents and dog walkers, but tucked away along Aliso Creek so it’s almost like a secret treasure.

-If you want to read the history of the Fairy Trail and see some of the past installations, you can read my blog post about when it used to be at Oso Creek Trail.
+If you want to read the history of the Fairy Trail and see some of the past installations, you can read my blog post about when it used to be located at Oso Creek Trail.

 How to Get to Sycamore Park in Mission Viejo: It’s right off the I-5 at Alicia Parkway.
 If you head towards the Target at the freeway offramp (left if you are coming from the north, right if you are coming from the south) — then you will make an immediate left off of Alicia onto Charlinda.
 Charlinda will dead end into Sycamore Park.
 (Address: 25101 Charlinda Dr, Mission Viejo) MAP TO SYCAMORE PARK IN MISSION VIEJO